OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 With Android 4.4 (KitKat) the successor of Dalvik VM was introduced, called Android Runtime (ART).
 However, it has really been set for general use only in Android 5.0 (Lollipop) in November 2014, where it replaced Dalvik.
 In KitKat, ART was only available in the 'Developer' menu to those who wanted to try it explicitly.
 When no user action was done to modify the normal behaviour of the mobile, Dalvik was used.

-In Android, apps are executed into their own environment in a Virtual Machine (VM), that was called Dalvik, located in the RunTime environment.
+In Android, apps are executed into their own environment in a Virtual Machine (VM), that was called Dalvik, located in the runtime environment.
 Each VM emulates the whole mobile and gives access to relevant resources from the Linux kernel while controlling this access.
 Apps do not have direct access to hardware resources, and their execution environments are therefore separate from each other.
 This allows fine-grained control over resources and apps: for instance, when an app crashes, it does not prevent other apps from working and only their environment and the app itself have to be restarted.
 Also, the fact apps are not run directly on the mobile hardware allow the use of the same app (same bytecode) on different architectures (e.g. ARM, x86) as the VM emulates a common hardware for the app.
 At the same time, the VM controls the maximum amount of resources provided to an app, preventing one app from using all resources while leaving only few resources to others.
 In Android, apps are installed as bytecode (.dex files, see "Android Application Overview" section).
 In Dalvik, this bytecode was compiled at execution time into machine language suiting the current processor: such a mechanism is known as Just In Time (JIT).
 However, this means that such compiling is done every time an app is executed on a given mobile.
 As a consequence, Dalvik has been improved to compile an app only once, at installation time (the principle is called AOT, a.k.a.
 Ahead  Of Time): ART was born, and compilation was required only once, saving precious time at execution time (the execution time of an app may be divided by 2).
 Another benefit was that ART was consuming less power than Dalvik, allowing the user to use the mobile device and its battery longer.

 #### Android Users and Groups